 The main problem behind this paper is measuring the entrepreneurial activity in a non-profit organisation.
 The paper is a conceptual one, and its aim is to suggest some related measures adequate to the characteristics of these types of organisations.

-To achieve the goal, the following sub-objectives will be achieved: (1) identification of entrepreneurship concept or concepts related to the organisation; (2) defining the specific traits of non-profit activity and their consequences for entrepreneurial activity; (3) recommending measures adequate to the entrepreneurship of non-profit organisations, including verification, if some measures used in for-profit organisations could be used.
+To achieve the goal, the following sub-objectives will be achieved: (1) identification of entrepreneurship concept or concepts related to the organisation; (2) defining the specific traits of non-profit activity and their consequences for entrepreneurial activity; (3) recommending measures adequate to the entrepreneurship of non-profit organisations (including verification) if some measures used in for-profit organisations could be used.
 The first and second sub-objectives will be pursued by literature studies.
 Literature from the following fields will be reviewed and analysed:

-the general theory of entrepreneurship,
+the general theory of entrepreneurship

-organisational entrepreneurship and entrepreneurial orientation,
+organisational entrepreneurship and entrepreneurial orientation

-social entrepreneurship and non-profit sector.
+social entrepreneurship and non-profit sector

 The relevant materials will be selected mostly from scientific journals focused on the above-mentioned fields.
-A number of sources will be limited to the most cited publications; however, some new ones will also be included.
-Firstly, the materials from each field will be analysed separately with a focus on issues related to other areas.
+A number of sources will be limited to the most-cited publications; however, some new ones will also be included.
+Firstly, the materials from each field will be analysed separately, with a focus on issues related to other areas.
 Then, the propositions resulting from the previous analysis will be suggested and developed.
 Afterwards, the third sub-objective will be achieved through the critical analysis of present measures and inference based on previous literature studies.

 Literature review